jozn/xml2java/README.md

 # xml2java
-Get ride of findViewById in android.
+Get rid of findViewById in android.
 Documentation and examples will soon be added.

-This tool, autmaicly build a file X.java, in this file every laoyout in
+This tool, automatically build a file X.java, in this file every layout in
 ### How This Tool Works?
 I demonstrate with an example for file `activity_main.xml` in `layout` directory: